Social Work

 Students will examine issues in professional practice with individuals, couples and families from diverse ethnic, cultural, racial, religious, and socioeconomic backgrounds.
 Students increase their self-awareness of their own social identity, values and biases, and impacts on their clinical (other professional) work.
 Collaboration and interdisciplinary contextual factors will be considered.
 The course addresses the role of power, privilege, and oppression in the lives of individuals, families, and the society.
 The course addresses the issues of gender role stereotyping and changing sex roles, and integrates professional contributions from the professional literature.
 Crosslisted with MFTH 5433.
 Previously SK 0433.

-SWRG 5447 Human Dev/Family Lifecycle 3 Credits
+SWRG 5447 Human Behavior and the Social Environment II 3 Credits

 This course explores the processes of individual and family development from childhood through old age.
 Presenting theoretical perspectives for studying child, adolescent, adult, and family development, the course examines the modification of family structures over time and psychosocial development within family systems and cultural contexts.
 Crosslisted with COUN 5447, MFTH 5447.
 Previously SK 0447.